 - Latitude – i.e., how far from equator.
 Larger distance means UVB rays go through a longer ozone layer and get absorbed more.
 Beyond 35 degrees latitude north or south, almost no UVB reach the surface from Nov to March (regions north of Flagstaff AZ, Albuquerque NM, Knoxville TN, Oklahoma city OK, Charlotte NC).
 For reference, Canadian border is at 49th parallel and Salem OR is at 45th parallel.

 - Altitude – i.e., height above see level.
-Lower altitudes absorb more UVB and make less Vitamin D. People in mountains get more UVB.
+Lower altitudes absorb more UVB and make less of it.
+People in mountains get more UVB.

 - Season of the year – Winter months get less sun.

-- Time of the day – need UV Index of 3 or more to make Vitamin D; 10 am – 2 pm are best times.
+- Time of the day – need UV Index of 3 or more; 10 am – 2 pm are best times.

-- Air pollution – particles absorb UVB and reduce production of Vitamin D.
+- Air pollution – particles absorb UVB and reduce the production.

-- Cloud cover blocks the sun; the US Pacific Northwest region with long rainy periods will get less sun and thus lower Vitamin D production in skin
+- Cloud cover blocks the sun; the US Pacific Northwest region with long rainy periods will get less sun and thus lower production in skin

 Personal factors affecting Vitamin D intake

-- Sunscreen/sunblock – absorb the sunlight and hence prevent the body in making Vitamin D; higher SPF means more sun is blocked (e.g., SPF8: 92% skin’s production is blocked; SPF15: 99% blocked); it’s advised to soak sun for few minutes before applying sunscreen
+- Sunscreen/sunblock – absorb the sunlight and hence prevent the body in making it; higher SPF means more sun is blocked (e.g., SPF8: 92% skin’s production is blocked; SPF15: 99% blocked); it’s advised to soak sun for few minutes before applying sunscreen

 - Melanin – darker skin has higher melanin which absorbs more sunlight and competes with Vitamin D production; African people need almost 10 times more UVB exposure